Key Takeaways About Pennsylvania Civil Statute of Limitations Filing Deadlines

 The Failed Constitutional Amendment

-The initial attempt to create a lookback window was through a constitutional amendment, which would have provided a two-year filing period for all time-barred claims.
+The initial attempt to create a lookback window was through a constitutional amendment, which would have provided a two-year filing period for all time-barred civil cases related to sexual abuse.
 This process required the amendment to be passed by the Pennsylvania legislature in two consecutive sessions before being placed on a public ballot for voters to approve.

 After years of effort, the amendment passed both the House and Senate but was derailed by a technical error in the public advertising of the bill in 2021.
 This heartbreaking mistake left thousands of survivors without the legal recourse they had been promised.